czonios/czonios.github.io/index.md

 # ABOUT ME

 My name is Christos Zonios, and I am a PhD candidate at the University of Ioannina, Greece.
 My [research](/research) interests include Neuromorphic Computing, Deep Learning, Smart IoT Systems and Language Modelling.
 I am really good at solving problems and learning new things.
-I love FOSS, Linux, playing music, and hiking.
+I love hacking stuff, FOSS, trail running, playing music, and mountaineering.

 ## Education